Common Jib Crane Safety Oversights

 Lack of Inspection

-Daily inspection of a crane, including operating mechanisms, deterioration, load hooks, hoist chains, functional operating mechanisms, and rope reeving are vital.
+Another jib crane safety oversights is daily inspection of a crane, including operating mechanisms, deterioration, load hooks, hoist chains, functional operating mechanisms, and rope reeving are vital.
 These are the items which must be inspected daily.
 A failure of any could result in a serious incident.
 The load chain or wire rope is only one of the critical components.

 Daily load chain or wire rope inspection is among the most important parts of maintaining the safe operating condition of your jib crane.
 Load chain or wire ropes must be visually inspected in addition to a monthly documented inspection.
 Overlooking jib crane chain inspection is a common hazard on many work sites.